vl4ds/Documentation/getting-started/groovy-basics.rst

 Head over to the `Groovy Documentation <http://www.groovy-lang.org/documentation.html>`__ site and follow the Getting Started guides for downloading and installing Groovy (the rest of the Getting Started material is pretty awesome too, and definitely worth a read).

-We make heavy use of the Groovy Console to test things out, and recommend you do to.
+We make heavy use of the Groovy Console to test things out, and recommend you do too.

 .. note::